Qufity/Qufity/README.md

 i do code and ui/ux design for fun

 - 📖 Learning **Rust, JS, TS** and German
-- 💻 Currently working on some Hyper-V stuff

 ## Languages and Tools:
 ![Rust](https://img.shields.io/badge/-Rust-0A0A0A?style=flat&logo=rust&logoColor=white)